 Each day in the unit, the adults in the classroom will develop and support each child to enhance learning whether that be in the Creative Area, Construction Area or our Outdoor Area.
 Adults are skilled in observing children on an individual basis and within a group, then building upon the children’s specific skills and knowledge by engaging in their play.
 They ask open- ended questions, providing additional information to promote challenge or providing information and modelling high-quality play.
 This approach firmly consolidates every child’s learning and gives them the solid foundations to become confident, independent learners.
 It also allows teaching and learning to happen at the correct level for all our children within our unit.

 To ensure successful learning opportunities are offered, we have ‘free- flow’ between indoor and outdoor activities.
 Children are encouraged to make their own choices and select resources they need for their play.
 Children have access to the following areas indoors and out:

 As well as these specific areas, we embed maths and writing in most of our areas.

-Reception children also have phonics and maths sessions at least 4 times a week.
+Reception children have a slightly more structured day and follow topic based planning alongside phonics and maths sessions at least 4 times a week.

 Parents / Carers are invited into school into school for several informal, yet invaluable meetings.
 These will support you in areas such as how we teaching reading and writing and how you can support this at home.